Accredited Online Medical Laboratory Technician Degrees

 • Phlebotomy

 In general, the available specializations reflect the available medical lab technology certifications.
 The leading certifying organizations in this field include the American Society for Clinical Pathology (ASCP), American Medical Technologists (AMT), and the American Association of Bioanalysts (AAB).
-The ASCP, for instance, provides certifications in phlebotomy, donor phlebotomy, and histotechnology, as well as a general medical lab technician credential.
+The ASCP, for instance, provides certifications in phlebotomy, hematology, and histotechnology, as well as a general medical lab technician credential.
 Online MLT students should ensure that their program aligns with their credentialing goals.

 Featured Online Medical Lab Technician Degree Programs